An image of two people looking at scans on a computer. Behind the screens is a window showing an MRI machine.

 Published: 31 January 2023

-In previous blogs we have discussed new treatments for cancer including radiotherapy, surgery and drug therapies however all of these require an ability to identify the cancer and to monitor treatment effect, and this is where diagnostic imaging becomes all important.
+While previous blogs have explored treatments like radiotherapy, surgery, and drug therapies, all of these rely on the ability to identify cancer and monitor treatment effectiveness.
+This is where diagnostic imaging plays a vital role.

 Dr Richard Simcock Consultant Clinical Oncologist and Consultant Advisor for Macmillan.